 Link to Program Objectives Type of Compensation Key Features Base Salary Compensation Committee considers base salaries paid by companies in the Compensation Peer Group and survey data and uses the 50th percentile as a guideline.
 Cash Provides a stable source of income and is a standard compensation element in executive compensation packages.
 Annual Incentive Performance Program A cash-based award that encourages named executive officers to focus on the business, financial and strategic objectives for each fiscal year.
 Target incentive opportunity is set as a percentage of base salary.
-Cash Payout is based on profitability, growth, operational performance during the fiscal year, and achievement of specifically stated non-financial objectives that are typically based on successful execution of the Company's strategic plan.
+Payout is based on profitability, growth, operational performance during the fiscal year, and achievement of specifically stated non-financial objectives that are typically based on successful execution of the Company's strategic plan.
 Payout occurs only if minimum performance levels are met.

-Link to Program Objectives Type of Compensation Key Features Long-Term Equity Awards Equity Aligns named executive officers' compensation with the creation of stockholder value.
+Link to Program Objectives Type of Compensation Key Features Long-Term Equity Awards Links compensation of named executive officer to the building of long-term stockholder value.
+Keeps the program competitive and helps retain talent.
+Equity Aligns named executive officers' compensation with the creation of stockholder value.
 Issued an approximate 50%/50% mix (at target) of performance-based and time-based RSUs to incentivize the Company's named executive officers to build long-term equity value and to align the interests of our named executive officers with our stockholders' interests.
 Performance-based RSUs granted in 2023 vest based on the Company's Adjusted EBITDA growth during a five-year period, with 33.3% vesting for every 10% increase in Adjusted EBITDA.
 Time-based RSUs vest ratably on each of the first five anniversaries of the date of grant.
 New equity award grants contain double-trigger provisions for vesting upon a change in control, subject to any applicable employment or change of control agreements.
 Employment and Change of Control Agreements Ensures named executive officers remain focused on creating sustainable performance.
 Benefit Agreements protect the Company and the named executive officers from risks by providing: • Economic stability • Death or disability payments • Payments and benefits in the event of a change in control.
 Pursuant to stockholder feedback, we have continued our policy to eliminate excise tax gross-ups in the event of a change of control for any new employment agreements or renewed or materially amended existing employment agreements.